alexnguyen02/alexnguyen02/README.md

 - 🌱 I’m currently learning Web Development
 - 🤝 I’m looking to collaborate on any coding projects that inspire me
 - 📫 How to reach me: leminhtrang.nguyen@outlook.com
-- ⚡ Fun fact: I am inspired by fashion, clean technology, and disability-friendly solutions
+- ⚡ Fun fact: I am inspired by fashion, clean technology, and disability-friendly solution

 <!--
 **alexnguyen02/alexnguyen02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.